 As an assistant coach to Harold Bradley, Leon Black witnessed first hand the African American basketball players rebuff of UT recruiting overtures.
 Twice Coach Bradley thought that he had crossed the racial barrier.
 James Cash was his best chance to recruit a black athlete.
 To show his commitment to James Cash, Bradley visited the Austin City Council and exhorted the human rights commission to show that Texas was striving to improve race relations.
 Bradley's attempt was commendable but unsuccessful.
 Cash chose TCU over Texas.

-Coach Bradley also pushed hard to get Lew Alcindor, and coach was so convinced that Lew would select Texas he had a preliminary press released written.
+Coach Bradley also pushed hard to get Lew Alcindor, and he was so convinced that Lew would select Texas he had a preliminary press released written.
 Bradley was disappointed again.
 With a sense of understanding Bill Little said of Coach Bradley's plight "there were legitimate concerns of how do you integrate when you've had nothing that is an example of it."

 Coach Black successfully overcame many of the the racial issues that Coach Bradley could not.
 Coach Black in his early years as head coach successfully recruited seven African American basketball players to play for the Longhorns.
 Coach Black's recruiting style changed the panoramic view of Longhorn men's basketball forever and Rodney Page was a major factor in the new view.